 I didn’t know what to think.
 Would it be trouble?
 But no.

 They made some signs that meant “jump at the back”.

 And I got a ride with the police.
 We crossed a village and I was waving at people.

-Then I reached Wadley and it was time to walk in the desert alone until it be isolated enough.
+Then I reached Wadley and it was time to walk in the desert alone until the moment that I would be isolated enough.
 This time I had learned my lesson and I was wearing shoes.

 It was extremely windy that day in the desert.
 So much that I lost my hat a couple time.
 I like to have my hat when I’m on adventure.
 I don’t know how to explain it.
 But I feel protected and it puts me in an adventurous motion.
 I have to pins on my hat.
 One of the band Motörhead and the other of the general Sherman, the biggest tree on earth, found in California.

 And once my hat flew, I lost my Motörhead’s pin.
 I couldn’t let this happen, as I was about to communicate with the spirits with a chance that things may not go perfectly well and this would definitely not help.
 So I spent a good 15 minutes searching and finally found it.